vlfeat/matconvnet-fcn/README.md

-# MatConvNet-based implementation of Fully-Convolutional Networks for image segmentation
+# MatConvNet implementation of the FCN models for semantic segmentation

 This package contains an implementation of the FCN models (training and evaluation) using the MatConvNet library.